-Non-intentionally added substances (NIAS) and Non Listed Substances (NLS) represent a major issue for the food contact materials industry.
+Non-intentionally added substances (NIAS) in food contact materials represent a major issue for the food packaging or food contact articles and materials (FCM) industry.

-Non-intentionally added substances or NLS risk assessments are delivered by our highly experienced scientists and regulatory experts following these steps:
+Our highly experienced NIAS scientists and regulatory experts risk assessments are delivered by our highly experienced scientists and regulatory experts following these steps:

 Our scientists and regulatory experts possess more than 20 years’ experience in food contact compliance and they apply their Total Quality Assurance expertise through cost-effective analytical data packages, regulatory guidance and documentation to help you achieve compliance for your food contact materials.
 Our global reach allows us to liaise with regulatory agencies around the world and our strategic approach to gathering information, testing requirements and documentation can help you to achieve swift compliance, support notification or provide the analytical data and insight you need for your specific food contact materials or articles.